 Thanks to the grace of God this viewpoint has changed.
 Today Mongolian Christians realise that they are responsible for their own future.
 The young church in Mongolia are facing their own challenges due to a lack of trained and mature leaders.

-“During our last two visits to Mongolia, Harvesters Ministries has had the opportunity to introduce a model of church planting,” said Sidney.
+“During our last two visits to Mongolia, Harvesters Ministries has had the opportunity to introduce a model of church planting,” said the Regional Director.
 This model is dependent on indigenous leaders who train other leaders.

 For many of these church leaders this was a completely new approach.
 They have since embraced this model.
 They know that Evangelism and Discipleship is the key to church planting and church growth.

 Thanks to the commitment of Mongolian church leaders, it is now possible to reach communities in the vast wilderness of this precious nation with the Gospel.
 One can see people coming to Christ, being baptised, be united in a church and become disciples.
 They will in turn go out and make other disciples.
 This is how the Kingdom of God is expanding so rapidly in Mongolia.

 “Through the church we will see God’s mission accomplished both among believers and by believers in Mongolia with God’s Spirit leading it,” testified the Regional Director.